 We do not own or operate semiconductor fabrication facilities.
 Instead, we rely on third parties to manufacture our semiconductors.
-Three outside foundries, Taiwan Semiconductor Manufacturing Company ("TSMC"), Semiconductor Manufacturing International Corporation ("SMIC") in China, and STMicroelectronics in Europe currently manufacture the majority of our semiconductors.
+Two outside foundries, Taiwan Semiconductor Manufacturing Company ("TSMC") and Semiconductor Manufacturing International Corporation ("SMIC"), with fabs in Taiwan, Singapore, and China currently manufacture the majority of our semiconductors.
 As a result, we face several significant risks, including higher wafer prices, availability of wafers and other raw materials, lack of manufacturing capacity, quality assurance, manufacturing yields and production costs, limited control over delivery schedules and product quality, increased exposure to potential misappropriation of our intellectual property, labor shortages or strikes and actions taken by third party contractors that breach our agreements.